Renormalization of the Quantum Stress Tensor Fluctuations and the Limits of Semiclassical Gravity: Acknowledgments

 \section{Acknowledgments}

-We are grateful to B. Kay, B. Juarez Aubry for clarifying discussions in early stages of this work, and to M. Knecht and I. Agullo for helpful exchanges.
+We are grateful to B. Kay, B. Juarez Aubry for clarifying discussions in early stages of this work, and to I. Agullo, L. Freidel, M. Knecht, and E. Verdaguer for helpful exchanges.
 DS acknowledges support from the Proyect PAPIIT No IG100124, and a sabbatical year Fellowship from UNAM, through a PASPA/DGAPA and the hospitality of the Centre de Physique Th\'eorique in Marseille, and the Departament de Física Quantica i Astrofísica Universitat de Barcelona.
+This work was made possible through the support of the WOST, WithOut SpaceTime project (https://withoutspacetime.org), supported by Grant ID63683 from the John Templeton Foundation (JTF).
+The opinions expressed in this work are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.

 [2]{#2}\begingroup \endgroup

 \begin{appendix} \onecolumngrid